 The applications are completed and submitted using SD DOE's online Grants Management System.
-As part of the risk analysis process, the application includes a financial management questionnaire as well as a sub-grantee questionnaire to establish fiscal capacity.
+As part of the pre-award risk assessment process, the application includes a financial management questionnaire as well as a sub-grantee questionnaire to establish fiscal capacity.
 These documents are used to further analyze the risk of each grantee and establish an applicant's overall ability to manage a grant.